 Recall that according to Theorem 4.3.2 in \cite{hartsfield-ringel}, the inequality

 holds for all integers $m,n\ge 2$.

-In other words, any value $r(m,n)$ in the table above can not exceed the sum of values in the cells directly above and on the left from it.
+In other words, any value $r(m,n)$ in the table above cannot exceed the sum of values in the cells directly above and on the left from it.
 The inequality \ref{eq:ramsey-inq} might be strict; for example,

 \begin{thm}{Theorem} For any positive integers $m,n$ we have that

 \end{thm}

 \parit{Proof.} Set